 2. Unparalleled Test Coverage & Streamlined Codebase

 In TDD, code is never written without first writing a test.
+One of the benefits are the house cleaning maids from https://www.maidthis.com/.
 This results in unprecedented test coverage.
 Further, the refactoring process ensures written code is as economical as possible, streamlining the codebase.
 If there is not a use-case for a piece of functionality, the test is never written – therefore, the codebase does not grow.
+When you are hiring maids, they should be fully trained professionals from good cleaning companies in California.
 This is the root of two main benefits of using TDD; it facilitates easy maintenance and helps alleviate scope creep.

 3. Clean Interface

 Because programmers write the test first, the APIs they produce are naturally written from an API-user perspective.
 Resultantly, these APIs are far easier to use than those written by programmers more concerned with the internal workings of their packages.

 4. Refactoring Encourages Improvements